 In 2016-17 there were 2,580 degree apprentices registered in higher education, of which 1,750 started their apprenticeship that year.

 There was a roughly equal number of young and mature entrants undertaking degree apprenticeships, with young students (entrants under 21) more likely to be going into science, technology, engineering and mathematics (STEM) apprenticeships.

 There were more males entering degree apprenticeships than females, but relative to similar higher education courses there is a slightly lower proportion of males.

 Apprenticeships at all levels had lower proportions of entrants from minority ethnic groups, than entrants to similar higher education courses.

 Apprenticeships have a lower proportion of entrants with a declared disability than entrants to higher education.

 The North West and North East of England have the highest proportion of the working age population entering degree apprenticeships, with London having the lowest density.

 30 per cent of degree apprenticeship entrants come from areas underrepresented in higher education, slightly higher than the proportion entering similar full-time higher education courses (26 per cent).

-If you have any feedback or queries please contact Mark Gittoes at [email protected].
+If you have any feedback or queries please contact Mark Gittoes, Head of Profession for Statistics, at [email protected].